ja-k-e/discogs-library/README.md

 - `releases`: Full Discogs Release data, by `releaseId`.

 ## You
-When authorized through Firebase, you have the ability to maintain your data.
-You authorize using Google by visiting `YOURAPP.com?authorize=true`
+When authenticated through Firebase, you have the ability to maintain your data.
+You authenticate using Google by visiting `YOURAPP.com?auth=true`

 On first load or whenever you want to update your Collection, you will hit "Update All" which will go through the following flow: